Moderna: COVID-19 vaccine

-From 2020-21, Moderna received $955 million from Operation Warp Speed to accelerate development of its COVID-19 vaccine, with $4.9 billion committed in total for producing 300 million vaccine doses.
+From 2020 to 2021, Moderna received $955 million from Operation Warp Speed to accelerate development of its COVID-19 vaccine, with $4.9 billion committed in total for producing 300 million vaccine doses.

 In March 2020, the Food and Drug Administration approved clinical trials for the Moderna COVID‑19 vaccine candidate, and in December, the vaccine, mRNA-1273, was issued an emergency use authorization in the United States.
 In 2022, it gained FDA approval both for the monovalent vaccine, Spikevax, and a bivalent booster.

 In April 2022, Moderna announced plans to build a $180 million vaccine factory in Montreal, forming a 10-year partnership with the Government of Canada, Quebec, and McGill University to produce 100 million Spikevax doses annually and expand vaccine research capabilities.

-In August 2022, Moderna sued Pfizer and BioNTech in both Massachusetts and Germany, alleging that the Pfizer–BioNTech COVID-19 vaccine violates the patent on Moderna's mRNA vaccine technology.
+The plant is scheduled to supply COVID-19 vaccines in the fall of 2025.

-In 2023, the company agreed to pay $400 million to the National Institutes of Health, Dartmouth University, and Scripps Research to settle a dispute over the rights to a chemical technique that was used in the vaccine.
+In February 2023, the company agreed to pay $400 million to the National Institutes of Health, Dartmouth College, and Scripps Research to settle a dispute over the rights to a chemical technique that was used in the vaccine.

+Legal disputes

+Arbutus Biopharma filed a patent infringement lawsuit against Moderna in 2022, alleging that Arbutus developed lipid nanoparticles that enclose Modern'a vaccine's mRNA payload.
+In April 2023, a court affirmed a decision to cancel a patent by Arbutus Biopharma in connection with the dispute.
+In April 2024, however, the court issued an order that strengthened Arbutus's arguments by interpreting patents at issue in the manner Arbutus had urged.

+Several legal cases between Moderna and Pfizer and BioNTech in various countries, alleging that the Pfizer–BioNTech COVID-19 vaccine violates the patent on Moderna's mRNA vaccine technology, are ongoing.

+In November 2024, British pharmaceutical company GSK plc filed a lawsuit against Moderna Inc. in a U.S. federal court in Delaware, seeking unspecified royalties alleging that the Moderna COVID-19 vaccine and RSV vaccine mResvia infringe on GSK's patents related to messenger RNA (mRNA) technology.
+According to the complaint, Moderna's use of lipid nanoparticles—crucial for delivering fragile mRNA into the human body—violates several GSK patents covering similar delivery innovations.
+This lawsuit follows a similar legal action GSK brought against Pfizer and BioNTech earlier in 2024, claiming patent infringement over their mRNA-based COVID-19 vaccine.